18-SP-Web-Design/chapter-3-links-everywhere-mareyes123/README.md

 # Web Page Design - Spring 2018

-## Lab-3 - Links, Images, and Embedded Stylesheets

 **Discussion:** In Chapter 3, you will have learned how to build web pages with links, and embedded stylesheets.
 It's time to practice.
 Included are all the files that you need.

-1. Complete the tutorial on pages 87-141 using the files in the chapter folder.
+## Chapter 3 - Complete the tutorial as written in chapter 3 on pages 88-142

+## Lab 3 - Links, Images, and Embedded Stylesheets

 1. Complete the first two labs in the text on pages 147-150
 1. Complete **Cases and Places** exercise 2 on page 152.
 If the writeup here seems confusing, all it is asking is that you create a web page with some text